Cable Straight Arm Pulldown With Rope

 Yes, with lighter resistance and careful control.

-• Should I bend elbows a lot?
+• Should I bend my elbows a lot?

 • What is a common mistake?

-Using torso momentum and losing shoulder control.
+Using torso momentum or losing shoulder control on the way down.

 • How many reps are common?

-• Can Cable Straight Arm Pulldown (with Rope) help pull-up strength?
+• Can Cable Straight Arm Pulldown With Rope help pull-up strength?

 It can support lat development as accessory training.